Torsors on the complement of a smooth divisor

 \m a maximal $C$-torus $\sT \subset \sG$ (base change of $T$) with $s^*(\sT) \cong T$; and

 \m a $\sG$-torsor $\sE$ over $C \setminus Y$ (base change of $E$) that is trivial over $C\setminus Z$ such that

 \eitem We replace $Z$ by $Z \cup s$ if needed to arrange that $s \in Z(R)$.
 By \Cref{lem:equate-groups} (with \S\ref{conv} for the isotriviality aspect) and spreading out, there is a finite \'{e}tale cover $\wt{C}$ of some affine open neighborhood of $Z$ in $C$ such that $s$ lifts to some $\wt{s} \in \wt{C}(R)$ and $\sG_{\wt{C}} \simeq \cG_{\wt{C}}$, compatibly with an already fixed such isomorphism after pullback along $\wt{s}$.
 Thus, we may replace $C$ and $s$ by $\wt{C}$ and $\wt{s}$ and replace $Z$, $Y$, $\sG$, $\sE$ by their corresponding base changes to reduce to when $\sG$ is $\cG_C$.
-A similar reduction based on \Cref{lem:pump-Y}~\ref{m:PY-c} and \Cref{rem:spread-out} instead allows us to assume that there is no finite field obstruction to embedding $Z$ into $\bA^1_R$.
-Thus, \Cref{prop:embed-into-A1} gives an affine open $D \subset C$ containing $Z$ and a Cartesian square

-in which the map $\pi$ is \'{e}tale and embeds $Z$ as a closed subscheme $Z \subset \bA^1_{R}$.
-These properties of the square persist after restricting to the open complements of the common closed subscheme $Y$ of $D$ and of $\bA^1_R$.
-Thus, by \Cref{lem:excision}, we may descend $\sE|_{D \setminus Y}$ to a $G$-torsor $\sE'$ over $\bA^1_R \setminus Y$ that is trivial over $\bA^1_R \setminus Z$ to reduce to the case when $C = \bA^1_R$.
-In this case, however, by \Cref{prop:extend} (with \Cref{cor:check-axiom} to check its main assumption), the $\cG$-torsor $\sE$ extends to a $\cG$-torsor defined over all of $\bA^1_R$.
+In this case, however, by \Cref{thm:A1}, the $\cG$-torsor $\sE$ extends to a $\cG$-torsor defined over all of $C$.
 Thus, by pulling back along $s$, our $\cG$-torsor $E$ extends to a desired $\cG$-torsor $\cE$ over $R$. \QED \epp